wmhunt1/Coding-RPG/README.md

 # Coding-RPG

 to-Do:
-- General: Combat and text on screen, Character Sheet, Inventory etc.
+- General: Combat and text on screen
 - Combat: Spec abilities for NPCs
  NPC: Dialog for NPCs
 - Stores: Buy/Sell